 The Importance of Online Communities with Cloud Computing

 With this change in customer base comes change in the way sales are executed.
-For software in the cloud the sales cycle resembles more of a subscription service than a traditional software sales cycle (think of signing up for an internet service provider).
+For software in the cloud computing the sales cycle resembles more of a subscription service than a traditional software sales cycle (think of signing up for an internet service provider).
 That means that the deals are happening online, based on peer-to-peer recommendations and word-of-mouth versus formal meetings with a sales representative.

 Another factor that effects sales in the cloud is the ease of changing vendors.
-When a customer subscribes to software in the cloud the choice to try other products becomes exponentially easier than it was before.
+When a customer subscribes to software in the cloud computing the choice to try other products becomes exponentially easier than it was before.
 Gone are the days of multimillion dollar investments in hardware, software, and implementation fees that would preclude making a change.

 With these changes in the market place, software companies are more dependent on brand loyalty than ever before.
 It is critical that customers are happy with the decisions they have made for software providers during all phases of the customer experience lifecycle.
 One way that software companies can achieve strong brand loyalty is by having a vibrant, responsive online community.